brikrey67/interface-design/readme.md

 Create constraints when planning the interface of an application.
 Limit yourself to a few complementary colors, one or two fonts-styles, and a handful of distinct font-size/weight combinations.
 Organizing page content within a grid creates visual consistency through alignment and whitespace.

 Inconsistency can be a powerful tool too, but it should be used sparingly and minimally.
-Elements that are visually distinct can be used to direct users' attention.
+Elements that are visually unique can be used to direct users' attention.
 To direct attention to your app's most important feature, link, or button, consider altering the element's size, shape, color, or font but NEVER all four.
 Ensure that any break in consistency still fits naturally within the app's style as a whole.

 #### Mimicry